 One of the biggest draws when visiting Rothenburg in the winter is the Rothenburg Christmas Market where you can wander around, sipping on gluhwein, enjoying one of the most spectacular festive atmospheres in Germany.

-The Rothenburg ob der Tauber Christmas market 2022 runs from 25th November until the 23rd December.
+The Rothenburg ob der Tauber Christmas Market 2023 runs from 1st December until the 23rd December.
 Rothenburg ob der Tauber Christmas market hours are from 11 am until 7 pm daily or 8 pm at weekends (including Friday).

 What to Do at Rothenburg Christmas Market